0L1v3DaD/ps5-webkit-autoloader/ARCHITECTURE.md

 This document is designed to give developers a comprehensive overview of how the **PS5 WebKit Autoloader (WKAL)** project is structured, its goals, and how its various components interact.

 ## Core Purpose
 The goal of this project is to provide a reliable, persistent, and visually polished entry point for PS5 payloads (specifically targeting WebKit exploits).

-Because the PS5 browser is locked down, users typically have to navigate through network settings to trigger an exploit host.
-This project solves that by offering **two distinct methods** for launching the autoloader:
+Because the PS5 browser is locked down, WebKit exploits are normally triggered by pointing the console's DNS at an exploit host and opening the PlayStation User's Guide.
+This project removes that daily step, and it can be set up in one of two ways depending on whether the console is already jailbroken:

-1. **The Native App (ELF Installer)**: A permanent homescreen shortcut (`WKAL00001`) that runs offline via the browser's AppCache.
+1. **Already jailbroken — load the installer ELF.** Send `webkit-autoloader-installer_v*.elf` to the console (elfldr or Payload Manager).
+It creates the permanent `WKAL00001` homescreen shortcut and caches the frontend via the browser's AppCache.
-2. **The PC Host (Spoofing Script)**: A zero-dependency script run on a PC that spoofs the PlayStation User's Guide to serve the exact same payload over the network.
+2. **Not jailbroken yet — use the PC Host.** Run the host script on a PC (a single self-contained Python 3 script — no pip packages — or the Windows `.exe` built by GitHub Actions; `openssl` is required at runtime for the HTTPS certificate), point the PS5's DNS at it, and open the User's Guide.
+It spoofs `manuals.playstation.net` (DNS + self-signed HTTPS), serves the same frontend, runs the WebKit exploit, and loads the **installer ELF** automatically.

-Both methods ultimately serve the exact same frontend payload (`frontend/autoloader/`), ensuring a unified experience.
+Both paths end at the same place: the **WebKit Autoloader** homescreen app, which from then on runs fully offline — it runs the exploit chain and autoloads the real `payload.elf` (unified-autoloader).
+Both paths embed the identical `frontend/autoloader/` UI; only the loaded payload differs — the installer ELF during setup, the unified-autoloader payload from the homescreen.

 ---